aheissenberger/html5-to-markdown-project/packages/markado/README.md

 # Markado

-Fast HTML to Markdown transformer which runs in the browser.
+Fast HTML to Markdown transformer with support for frontmatter which runs in the browser.

 ## Installation